 Can a local government require that signs be removed within a certain amount of time after an election ?

 The Collier court allowed a 10-day post-election removal requirement.
 The court recognized that the rights of political expression do not weigh as heavily post-election, and it determined that the local government’s interest in aesthetics and traffic safety outweighed any individual rights.

 Can a local government prohibit political and other signs in the public right-of-way?

 Political signs cannot be prohibited in the areas between the street and sidewalk (or in the unpaved section of the right-of-way where there is no sidewalk), commonly referred to as the “parking strip.”
-They can also, in our opinion, be prohibited in the untraveled area of a right-of-way that does not involve parking strips, such as in boulevard medians or in the middle of roundabouts.
+However, in our opinion, they can be prohibited in the untraveled area of a right-of-way that does not involve parking strips, such as in boulevard medians or in the middle of roundabouts.

 May political signs be placed in a parking strip without the consent of the abutting property owner?

 No. As a general rule, the public right-of-way, which include parking strips, is only an easement, and the underlying property belongs to the abutting property owner.
 As such, only that property owner, or the tenant of the property owner, may determine what, if any, political signs are placed in the parking strip.

 We have a number of regulations on our website.
 Here are two: